Gothika (2003)

 Bottom line: A very nicely twisted supernatural horror flick picturing a total sane character like Miranda Grey helping patients losing her sanity after discovering that she is a patient after waking up in her workplace.
 You really wonder why this is all happening and the pieces all come together in the end as there's all sorts of twists and turns to this story.
 It's dark, ghostly and a touch of psychological moments too as you think to yourself are the people working at the asylum possessed as well to how they treat poor Grey as it really boggles your mind.

-The acting is very good with a storng cast mainly performed by Halle Berry (Miranda Grey) as a doctor turned mental patient as she has a great attitude acting normal and clam to someone paranoid and insane wondering why she was put away.
-She's great by snapping when she discovers that she's a patient in the asylum she worked in with her fellow actor holding her down.
-There's a nice aggressive scream from her asking the onscreen spirit what she wants from her.
+The acting is very good with a strong cast mainly performed by Halle Berry (Miranda Grey) as a doctor turned mental patient as she has a great attitude acting normal and calm to someone paranoid and insane wondering why she was put away.
+She's great by snapping when she discovers that she's a patient in the asylum She acts wild and crazy offering a nice versatile performance big time.
+There's a nice aggressive scream from her asking a spirit what she wants from her.
+She brought this all out.
+Was powerful with her struggling behavior in other spots.

 Robert Downey Jr.